Fraud Blocker

 • Plea agreement.
 The defendant pleads guilty to a crime, sometimes an altogether different crime than charged in the initial complaint, in exchange for some form of leniency.

 • Pretrial diversion.
 Under certain circumstances, often if a defendant has not been charged with a crime before or if other mitigating circumstances exist, a court will hold on to a case while the defendant undergoes a rehabilitative program, such as drug treatment, and make a final decision at a later date.
-Oftentimes, the court will dismiss the charges if the defendant successfully completes the terms of his or her diversion.
+Oftentimes, the court will dismiss the charges if the defendant successfully completes the terms of their diversion.

 SCHEDULE A CONSULTATION WITH A SKILLED CRIMINAL ATTORNEY IN TEMPE

 The lack of a solid defense strategy could mean longer prison sentences, higher fees, and harsher penalties.
 At the Grand Canyon Law Group, a hardworking Tempe criminal lawyer has the experience to fight aggressively for your freedom and way of life.
-If you face criminal charges, call today to schedule a consultation.
-The sooner you reach out, the better chance you have at a positive outcome.

 Schedule A Consultation With The Grand Canyon Attorney Who Can Help